samboy/misc-civ4-mapscripts/README.md

 I should explain why it’s useful to change the height map size when we already have the ability to adjust the map size via the standard “size” control.
-The way T2.py handles size is like this: It makes a large (144 wide, 96 high by default) really large map which it then runs plate tectonics and weather simulation with to act like a reasonably realistic planet.
+The way T2.py handles size is like this: It makes a really large (144 wide, 96 high by default) map which it then runs plate tectonics and weather simulation with to act like a reasonably realistic planet.
 Then, once it has this 144x96 map generated, T2.py then scales down this really large map to the size requested by the user (44x28